 However, we cannot overlook the use of .300 Blackout in 9mm suppressors.
 In fact, 9mm suppressors often make excellent .300 Blackout silencers, because subsonic .300 Blackout operates in pressures safe to use in many handgun silencers.

 The same general rule we went over for 9mm applies to .300 Blackout.
 Slow and heavy.
 Barrel length, type of gun, and intended use all come into play again here as well.
 That means what the best .300 Blackout suppressor ammo is for you may not be the same as for somebody else.

-We are a big fan of Hornady subsonic ammo.
+We are big fans of Hornady subsonic ammo.
 They build their ammo from the ground up for suppressor use, and have invested extensive testing into making sure their 9mm and .300 Blackout subsonic ammo works well under real-world conditions across a wide range of gun and silencer configurations.

-Of course, careful handloading to your gun/silencer combination and intended use (or mission if you prefer) is always the best way to get optimal performance.
-But for most folks, good commercial Hornady subsonic ammo will do the job quite nicely.
+Of course, careful handloading to your gun/silencer combination and intended use is always the best way to get optimal performance.
+But for most folks, good ol’ commercial Hornady subsonic ammo will do the job quite nicely.

 - Limited projectile choice.

 Caliber: 9mm and .300 Blackout